KARTHIKDAKOJI/Swiggy_project/README.md

 SQL Queries: Includes DDL (Data Definition Language), DML (Data Manipulation Language), Aggregations, Joins, Subqueries, Window Functions, and CTEs (Common Table Expressions).

 Excel: Used for data cleaning and preliminary analysis.

+# Data Optimization and Future Scope

+To make the dataset more efficient and useful, several improvements can be made:

+Improving Data Storage

+Organizing the data better for quick access and analysis.

+Handling More Data in the Future

+Ensuring the dataset can grow easily without major changes.

+Adding More Information Sources

+Including data from customer reviews, weather reports, and live traffic updates to get a more detailed picture.

+Predicting Future Orders

+Using past data to estimate when people will order the most, how long deliveries will take, and what food items will be popular.

+Customizing Recommendations

+Suggesting food items to customers based on what they’ve ordered before and their preferences.